-Cellular Phones / Electronic Devices - Students
+Cellular Phones / Smart Watches / Electronic Devices - Students

-- Per WCPSS policy, students are forbidden to use cellular phones during the instructional day.
-The instructional day begins when the student arrives on campus and end when the student leaves campus on their bus/car ride or are released to attend an after-school event. - The relevant policies established by the WCPSS School Board are: - 6426.1 No student shall use, display, transmit, or have in the "on" position on school property any wireless communication device or personal entertainment device, including but not necessarily limited to, cell phones, smart watches, cellular watches, pagers, CD/MP3 players, and electronic games, or any laser pointer or similar device, until after the conclusion of the instructional day. - 6426.4 Any device possessed or used in violation of this policy shall be confiscated and only returned to the student's parents.
-Penalties for violation of this policy are set at the discretion of the principal, and repeated violations may results in short-term suspension. - 6410.7 Noncompliance Students shall comply with all directions of principals, teachers, substitute teachers, student teachers, teacher aides, bus drivers, and all other school personnel who are authorized to give such directions, during any period of time when they are subject to the authority of such school personnel. - Students are allowed to bring cellular phones to school as long as they are turned off and placed securely in their book bags during the instructional day. - HGES does not require that students furnish their own devices.
+- Per WCPSS policy, students are forbidden to use cellular phones/smart watches during the instructional day.
+The instructional day begins when the student arrives on campus and ends when the student leaves campus on their bus/car ride or is released to attend an after-school event. - Students can bring cellular phones or smart watches to school if they are turned off and placed securely in their book bags during the instructional day. - HGES does not require that students furnish their own devices.
 We will provide and allow access to any forms of technology that will enhance education. - Students are to take their devices home daily. - Confiscated items will be tagged with the student's name and held for parent pickup in the main office.
-The main office is open from 8:00 am to 4:30 pm during every school day. - We will provide as much security as possible for confiscated items; however, we are not responsible for their loss. - WCPSS will not be responsible for lost, stolen or damaged electronic device(s) of any student. - Use of cell phones includes, but is not limited to, phone calls and sending and receiving text messages.
+The main office is open from 8:00 am to 4:30 pm during every school day. - We will provide as much security as possible for confiscated items; however, we are not responsible for their loss. - WCPSS will not be responsible for lost, stolen or damaged electronic device(s) of any student. - Use of cell phones and smart watches includes, but is not limited to, phone calls and sending and receiving text messages.